 The Castor Project is a Spanish infrastructure undertaking that converted an abandoned oilfield to a natural gas storage facility.
-The Castor Project, and the related exploitation concession, were owned and developed by Escal UGS S.L. ("Escal"), a company incorporated under Spanish jurisdiction.
-ACS Servicios Communicacions y Energy S.L. ("ACS"), a construction group in Spain, is a 67% shareholder of Escal, while Castor UGS Limited Partnership, the Company's 74% owned subsidiary, holds the remaining 33% interest in Escal.
+The Castor Project, and the related exploitation concession, were owned and developed by Escal.
+ACS is a 67% shareholder of Escal while CLP, the Company's 74% owned subsidiary, holds the remaining 33% interest in Escal.